ZehaoXU/ZehaoXU.github.io/index.md

 <h2 id="interest">Passion </h2>
 - **Music:**
 I am fond of rock and folk music.
-I started tp play the drums at a very young age and then started to play the acoustic guitar, which is still my favorite in my leisure time.
+I started tp play the drums at a very young age and then learned to play the acoustic guitar by accident, which is still my favorite.
+I performed on the New Year's Party twice with my guitar during my undergraduate period.
 My favorite guitar player is *Eric Clapton* and favorite song is *Hotel California (unplugged version, 1994)*.

 - **Photography:**
-Since I got my first digital SLR, I have fallen in love with photography, especially landscape photography, which makes me love traveling too.
-Click **[here](./gallery.html)** to see the gallery.
+Since I got my first digital SLR, I have fallen in love with landscape photography, which makes me love traveling too.
+Click **[here](./gallery.html)** to see the selected works.

-- **Volunteering:**
-I love to devote myself to volunteer services.
-In the past two years, I guided visitors at the West Lake, taught students in remote rural areas, helped athletes during the sports meeting, assisted in conferences, and many more.

-- **Taxonomy and Ethology:**
+- **Zoology and Ethology:**
-In high school, I got access to Biology Olympiad and was so fascinated by Taxonomy and Ethology.
-I have a dream that one day I can get closer to these amazing creatures in the wild and make a documentary film.
+In high school, I got access to Biology Olympiad and was so fascinated by Zoology and Ethology.
+I am always dreaming that one day I can get closer to these amazing creatures in the wild and make a documentary film.

 - **Cooking:**
 The traditional culture behind Chinese food always attracts me and I often cook for my families at home.